 One woman's experience in Good Housekeeping may help you decide if they're right for you:

-There is no doubt technology has made our lives easier and more efficient in many ways.
-But it does come with side effects to our bodies.
+Technology has made our lives easier and more efficient.
+But it comes with side effects to our bodies.
 If you are looking for ways to combat these effects, consider the aforementioned options so you can still enjoy those late night Netflix binges.

 We'd love to hear your experience with too much screen time and how it affected you in the comments below.